Sly-Perez/2chan-like-app-API-JWT/README.md

 [Content-Type: "application/json"]
 {
     "username": "test1updated",
-    "password": "test1passupdated"
 }
 ```
 - **Update with custom profile picture requirements**:
     - Build a form-data object.
-    - Append a JSON body to the form-data object with any fields you want to update in the profile: username, email or password.<br>
+    - Append a JSON body to the form-data object with any fields you want to update in the profile: username.<br>
     *[The appended JSON body **must** be named "jsonBody"]*
     - Append the corresponding image to the form-data object. <br>
     *[The appended image **must** be named "picture"]*